 Section 149 certificate

-A Section 149 certificate is a zoning certificate that is generated by the local council, which is specific to the property in question.
+A Section 149 certificate is a zoning certificate that is generated by the local council and is specific to the property in question.

 (Approx. cost $53)